bioinformaticsdotca/GenEpi_2018/module6/README.md

 <a name="intro"></a>
 ## Introduction

-This tutorial aims to introduce a variety of softwares and concepts related to how to detect emerging pathogens from a complex host sample.
+This tutorial aims to introduce a variety of software and concepts related to detecting emerging pathogens from a complex host sample.
 Each exercise will demonstrate some of the concepts in current routine use and hopefully be applied to future applications.

 All datasets have been modified to either illustrate a specific learning objective or to reduce the complexity of the problem.
 Contamination and a lack of large and accurate databases render detection of microbial pathogens difficult.
 As a disclaimer, all results produced from the tools described in this tutorial and others must also be verified with supplementary bioinformatics or wet-laboratory techniques.